pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 to construct a sequenced command log, also using a big array, so that the command sequence can be constructed in a distributed manner.
 The command sequence can then be executed in a controlled manner.

+Todo: Race conditions around assigning events using central integer sequence generator.
+Perhaps wait until previous has been assigned?
+If an item is None, perhaps the consumer should stall for a moment to allow time for the race condition to expire.
+A permanent None value should be something that occurs very rarely, when an issued integer is not followed by a successful assignment to the big array.
+A permanent None will exist in the sequence if an integer is lost perhaps due to a database operation error that somehow still failed after many retries, or because the client process crashed before the database operation could be executed but after the integer had been issued, so the integer became lost.